MrParalloid/pomme-notes/README.md

 - Full-size YouTube embeds
 - Styled checklists
 - Smooth fade-in animations for keyframes and menus
 - Iconize default color is taken from the color-accent variable
+- Tab bars with a single tab are hidden by default for a cleaner look